 Trending and popular as a treatment for cleaner breath and whiter teeth is the ayurvedic practice of oil pulling.
 To do it, place about a tablespoon of coconut oil in your mouth first thing in the morning.
-Let it melt, swish it and pull it through your teeth for ten to twenty minutes.
+Let it melt, wiggle, and pull it through your teeth for ten to twenty minutes.
 Spit it into your garbage can and brush your teeth.
 Devotees are adamant that it whitens their teeth and freshens their breath.

-Coffee, cola, black tea and red wine stain your teeth.
+Coffee, cola, black tea, and red wine stain your teeth.
 Any dark-colored foods – such as berries – will also stain.
 So, if you can, brush immediately after eating or drinking foods that are known teeth stainers.

-If it’s been a while since you had a thorough dental cleaning, call our office for an appointment, today: 951-698-4426.
+If it’s been a while since you had a thorough dental cleaning, call our office for an appointment today: 951-698-4426.

 A Dental implant is a tooth made of a titanium post with a replacement tooth (crown) attached to the top.
 Dental implants can replace a single tooth, several teeth, anchor a dental bridge, or a full arch of teeth.